Photos by Bugatti

 Ettore Bugatti, on the other hand, discovered over 100 years ago that weight was the real enemy in motorsport and began to focus consistently on lightweight construction.
 He was already working on optimizing the weight of the first car built under his name, the Type 10.
 The Type 1910 was created from 13 onwards and has been continuously developed and optimized over the years.
 With the Type 13 "Brescia", Bugatti improved the Type 1921 from 13, which has been equipped with a 1914-liter engine since 1,35.
 Due to the First World War, production stopped a short time later, so that Bugatti only developed a slightly revised model after the war in 1919.
 Now with 1.368 cc displacement, modern four-valve technology, vertical shaft and 30 hp.
 This makes the Type 13 one of the first automobiles with four-valve technology.
 White metal for the crankshaft bearings and pistons were just as new 100 years ago as a gasoline pump and a pump that sprayed oil on selected components.
 A light and easy-to-shift four-speed gearbox makes it easier for the driver to change gears.

 Two years later, Ettore Bugatti increased the cylinder bore to 68 millimeters, which increased the engine's volume to 1.453 cc.
 In addition to the production car, he designed a vehicle for competitions.
-To do this, he continues to fine-tune the details, including using ball bearings to make the crankshaft run more smoothly, increasing the compression of the engines, the flow rate of the carburetor and using a magnetic double ignition for two spark plugs per combustion chamber.
-In this way, the racing engine plays over the inertia of the sparks at high speeds from initially 2.700 rpm to later up to 4.500 rpm and ensures reliable and powerful combustion.
+To do this, he continues to fine-tune the details, among other things uses ball bearings to make the crankshaft run more smoothly, increases the compression of the engines, the flow rate of the carburetor and relies on a magnetic double ignition for two spark plugs per combustion chamber.
+In this way, the racing engine overcomes the inertia of the sparks at high speeds from initially 2.700 rpm up to later up to 4.500 rpm and ensures reliable and powerful combustion.
 The Type 13 hangs well on the gas and can be easily navigated through curves thanks to extremely precise steering.
-Light wire-spoke wheels instead of heavy wooden wheels reduce the unsprung mass and increase agility.
+Light wire spoke wheels instead of heavy wooden wheels reduce this unsprung masses and increase agility.

 Fast and technically superior